lordfeck/burnsrv_ts/util/testcfg/README.md

 ## Description of other scripts:

 ### greenwich.sh
 This script ensures that the times on two hosts are exact.
-Uses ntpd and cron to accomplish this.
+Uses crony (ntp daemon) and cron to accomplish this.

+* Call with "-s" just to sync.
+The testrunner does this.

+* Call with no args to sync times and compare the system clocks of all hosts specified in `stream.config`.

 ### startclient.sh
 Use FFMPEG and stream a supplied rtmp stream to /dev/null.
 Used to create connections to a server.